 The preparation of financial statements in conformity with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amount of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the period.
 Such estimates are periodically reviewed and any adjustments necessary are reported in earnings in the period in which they become known.
 Actual results could differ from these estimates.

 4. SHORT TERM DEBT

-2020
+2021 2020

-Loan from Jackson Wang \$ 50,000

-Loan from Ontario Fencing Association 13,000
+- Loan from Jackson Wang Loan from Ontario Fencing Federation \$ 50,000 13,343 \$ 50,000 13,000

-\$ 63,000
+\$ 63,343 \$ 63,000